spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 ---
 title: "Packs and Profiles"
 metaTitle: "Packs and Profiles"
-metaDescription: "Learn how to "
+metaDescription: "Learn about components of the Spectro VM Dashboard integrated pack"
 icon: " "
 hideToC: false
 fullWidth: false